bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+A functional component is just a plain JavaScript function that accepts props as an argument and returns a React elemen they simply accept data and display them in some form, that they are mainly responsible for rendering UI.

+A stateful component requires you to extend from React.
+Component and create a render function which returns a React element.
+They implement logic and state.
+React lifecycle methods can be used inside class components (for example, componentDidMount).

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount() is invoked immediately before mounting occurs. componentWillUpdate() is called every time a re-render is required.

 3. Define stateful logic.
+Stateful component can contains the state object and event handling function, user actions. they can handle the code and remeber items within this.state.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+AAA (Arrange, Act, Assert)

+The Arrange section of test method initializes objects and sets the value of the data that is passed to the method under test.

+The Act section invokes the method under test with the arranged parameters.

+The Assert section verifies that the action of the method under test behaves as expected.